How to Backup SQL Server Database in 3 Ways - Qiling

 click browser

 Step 3.
-A window about recovery will come out.
-Find and choose the file you need to recover.
+A window about recovery will appear.
+Select and choose the file you need to recover from the available options.

 choose the file you need to recover

 Step 4.
-You can browser to choose a new place, or recover to original place.
-Then click on "Proceed" button and the recovery begins.
+You can either select a new location or restore to the original one, followed by clicking the "Proceed" button to initiate the recovery process.

 How to Back Up SQL Server in Server Management Studio